Image Credit: Ricardo Viana

 If your child is studying for A-Levels in any Art and Design related subjects, chances are they will have to present a personal study.

-So, whether they are doing painting and drawing, photography, sculpture, 3D, textiles or design technology, here are some tips for them on how to get the maximum marks.
+So, whether they are doing fine art, painting and drawing, arts and crafts, graphic communication, photography, sculpture, 3D, textiles or design technology, here are some tips for them on how to get the maximum marks.

 I am writing this article from personal experience; I've written two personal studies, one for A-Level Art and Design: Photography and one for A-Level Art and Design: Painting and Drawing.

 The personal study should, first and foremost, be about a topic that interests you.
 You will do a much better job, and will be much happier reading and looking at artworks on a particular subject if it is something you are interested in.